Ruben-Cooper/OneRosterDocs/docs/rosterhub.md

 ## Troubleshooting

-If you encounter issues with Blocked Hosts as seen here:
+If you encounter issues with Blocked Hosts as seen here:<br>
 ![blockedhost](/img/blocked.png)

 Follow these steps to resolve:
 1. On the RosterHub container open the config/environments/development.rb file.

-Note: this file might be different depending on the configured environment this can be found by running:
+Note: this file might be different depending on the configured environment this can be found by running:<br>
 ![env](/img/env.png)

 2. Add the rosterhub:3000 to the whitelist by adding the following line to the file: